hydrodynamicstability/statquotes/README.md

   - William Stanley Jevons (1877)

   - *The Principles of Science:  A Treatise on Logic and Scientific Method*, second edition.
 Macmillan.

+- "Variability and randomness are not identical."
+  - Herbert I. Weisberg (2014)

+  - *Willful Ignorance:  The Mismeasure of Uncertainty* (Hoboken:  Wiley)

 - "For thirty years, I have found Bayesian statistics to be a rich source of mathematical questions.
 However, I no longer see it as the preferred way to do applied statistics, because I find that uncertainty can rarely be quantified as probability."